JohnPMills/modern-saturn/content/contact.md

       - title: Outreach
         title_align: center
         content: >
-          If you'd like to get involved through a corporate social responsibility scheme, please get in touch.
+          If you'd like us to give a talk in your school, sports club or workplace, please get in touch.
         content_align: center
         actions:
           - label: Ask a Question